 How to Prepare Business Plans Your Lenders Will Love

 Running a business can be a whirlwind experience.
-Every day can bring a new set of challenges, from servicing to customers to dealing with vendors to managing employees.
-Amid the chaos and day-to-day obstacles, it can be hard to focus on the bigger picture.
+Every day can bring new challenges, from servicing customers to dealing with vendors and managing employees.
+Focusing on the bigger picture can be challenging amid the chaos and day-to-day obstacles.

 You’ve probably considered a long-term goal for your business.
-How do you know if the decisions you’re making are consistent with achieving that goal?
-More importantly, how do you communicate those goals with your employees so they will make the decisions you’d want them to make?
+How do you know if your decisions are consistent with achieving that goal?
+More importantly, how do you communicate those goals with your employees so they will make the decisions you want them to make?

-From a financial standpoint, decision making can be a difficult choice between short-term needs and long-term goals.
+From a financial standpoint, decision-making between short-term needs and long-term goals can be complex.
 Deciding which bill to pay, which project to accept, or which new hire to make can be difficult without a road map that leads the way.
 How do you know if you’re making financial progress toward your goals?
 How do you know how well your business is performing relative to expectations?
 How do you prove your company’s financial success to lenders and potential investors?

 Two essential business documents can provide answers to these big-picture questions.
 The first is a business plan, which sets out a company’s purpose and mission.
-It also maps a path for how a business will transform an idea into profit.
+It also maps how a business will transform an idea into profit.

 The second document is a business budget.
 A budget for a business isn’t much different than a personal or household budget.
-It helps a business keep spending in check, determine whether sales meet expectations, and make important financial business decisions.
+It helps a business keep spending in check, determine whether sales meet expectations, and make critical financial decisions.

-Both of these documents are also helpful when communicating information about your business to other important parties, like employees, investors, and lenders.
-In the following sections, we’ll discuss in-depth what these documents are, why they’re important and how you can create them for your business.
+These documents are also helpful when communicating information about your business to other necessary parties, like employees, investors, and lenders.
+In the following sections, we’ll discuss these documents, why they’re essential, and how to create them for your business.

 Business Plan